DappDevs/presentations/content/how-to-dappdev.md

 So, with that out of the way, you might be asking "How can I get involved?".
 The purpose of our group is to shed a bit of light onto that path.
-We are just one group of people, and we can only do so much by ourselves.
+We are just one group of people, and we can only do so much by ourselves, so we need your involvement to grow and structure our movement.

 The first thing we ask is that you learn a little bit about the tech.
-You don't have to build it yourself, but like any technology, it pays to understand the terms and concepts underpinning what it is you wish to work on.
+You don't have to be an expert, but like any technology, it pays to understand the terms and concepts underpinning what it is you wish to work on.
-You may find yourself intrigued by a particular problem that needs to get solved, or you might be more of the type of person that enjoys building concepts together to form even better ideas.
+You may find yourself intrigued by a particular problem that needs to get solved, or you might be more of the type of person that enjoys combining concepts together to form even better ideas.
 It all starts here.

 The second is that you familarize yourself with some of the concepts underpinning the economics of what we are building.
-Terms like "Futures" and "Prediction Markets", or what it means to "Stake" tokens on a particular outcome, these are very important design mechanisms that need to be well-understood to be used effectively.
+Terms like "Futures" and "Prediction Markets", or what it means to "Stake" tokens on a particular outcome, these are very important design mechanisms in crypto that need to be well-understood to be used effectively.

 Next is we need to understand what particular use cases are a successful use of the underlying technology.
 This serves a double duty.
 Firstly, you will learn more about the ecosystem and what problems are already being solved, or what projects you can leverage in unique ways to solve other problems.
 But more importantly, it will help you conceptualize the very difficult concepts and design patterns that are needed to build Dapps.
+Together, we can form a consensus around how to evaluate all of these projects.

 I think one of the most important takeaways I would like to share with you today is that, given most of these projects are open source projects and built off of many other